- 07 Apr 2025

 As a long-term solution, adjust your camera settings so that the new images are below the maximum number of pixels.
 This might include lowering the resolution or changing the aspect ratio.

-The maximum number of images you can upload to a project depends on the project type:
+The maximum number of labeled images a model can use for training depends on the project type.

 Number of Images Required for a Project